 We are maintaining a simple, yet strict uniform policy.
 Research shows that school uniform plays a critical role in contributing to the ethos of a school.
 If students are dressed for success and look smart, it can instill a sense of pride, aspiration and can also support positive behaviour and discipline.

-- Academy tie with logo
+- Academy tie.

 - White blouse or shirt.

 - Plain black trousers or plain, pleated black knee length skirt (no jeggings, leggings or jeans).